Can You Burn Charcoal In A Fireplace And Wood Stove

 Burning Charcoal Produces Carcinogens When Cooking

 Apart from fireplace use, charcoal is commonly associated with grilling and cooking.
-It’s important to note that burning charcoal can release carcinogens, especially when used for cooking indoors.
+It’s important to note that burning charcoal can release carcinogens, mainly when used for cooking indoors.

-If you choose to use charcoal for indoor cooking, ensure proper ventilation, or consider alternative cooking methods such as electric or gas stoves.
+If you use charcoal for indoor cooking, ensure proper ventilation or consider alternative cooking methods such as electric or gas stoves.

 Charcoal as a Fire Accelerant